Pediatric Esophagitis Workup

 Fungal and viral infections in ulcers tend to occur in particular locations (see the image below).

-In eosinophilic esophagitis, various patterns of morphological alterations may be seen on endoscopy, including furrowing of the mucosa and mucosal rings.
+In eosinophilic esophagitis, various patterns of morphological alterations may be seen on endoscopy, including furrowing of the mucosa, presence of white plaques, and mucosal rings.
 Typically, the gastric mucosa and duodenal mucosa are normal in appearance.
 Standard biopsy findings reveal severe eosinophilic infiltration; more than 15-20 eosinophils per high-magnification microscopic field are necessary for diagnosis.

 Previous